MuhtasimTanmoy/notebook/database/elastic search.md

 # Elastic Search

 ### Structure

-- Elastic Search forms with Index
+- Elastic Search forms with index
-- Index (Logical namespace/ DB Name)
+- Index (Logical namespace / DB Name)
-    - Divided into Shrads (Types/ Table/ Schema)
+    - Divided into Shrads (Types / Table / Schema)
 - Each shrad has replica
 - Each shrad is Lucene index
     - For inverted search
 - Divided into Segments
     - Inverted index
-- Segments immutable
+- Segments are immutable
 - Apache lucene
     - Powerful open-source full-text search library
 - DB normalize
-    - Case dispose, punctuation,
+    - Case dispose, punctuation
     - Common word remove
     - Stop word list
+    - Lemma
-    - Lemma > Mapping different usage to one
+        - Mapping different usage to one
-- tokenization
+- Tokenization
-    -  Stemming > Buying > buy
+    -  Stemming > Buying > Buy
-- After 1s index refresh happens
+- After 1 second index refresh happens
     - Doc indexed
 - Translog (30 min or 512mb)
-- Master node & Data Node available
+- Master node and Data Node available

 - Inverted index
     - A document is the unit of data in Elasticsearch and an inverted index is created by tokenizing the terms in the document, creating a sorted list of all unique terms and associating a list of documents with where the word can be found.